jasmine2000/fritter-backend/README.md

 - `403` If the user is not logged in
 - `404` If the other user does not exist
+- `409` If the other user is already followed

 #### `DELETE /api/follow/:userId` - Delete follow